Lone Star College-Kingwood Library

 - Bloom's Literary Reference Online

 - Critical essays from Bloom's Criticisms and articles from reference books.
 Includes some journal articles.
-Some of the Bloom's books are owned in print by the library, check the catalog to locate those books.
+The library owns some of the Bloom's books in print, check the catalog to locate those books.

 - Films on Demand